StevenBlack/vocab/million-dollar-words.md

 ### defenestration
 To throw out the window—what you sometimes feel like doing with whining children.
-It seems that such an important-sounding word should mean some- thing else, which is why people will be stunned when you use it properly.
+It seems that such an important-sounding word should mean something else, which is why people will be stunned when you use it properly.
 Pronounced DEE-FENN-EH-STRAY-SHUN.

 ### degage